And yet, it’s still relatively free from the tourist hordes, which rush through the region and on to Paris.

 Normandy is also a wonderful option for food technology groups.
 This region is famous for its dairy cattle and apple orchards, and this is reflected in its gastronomy.
 Butter, cream and cheese rule the roost here, and many dishes are hearty and rich.

 Got a sweet tooth?
-Normandy is also the birthplace of brioche and is well known for its confectionary too, especially the Isigny caramels, which you can watch being made on a food technology trip to Normandy!
+Normandy is also the birthplace of brioche and is well known for its confectionary too, especially the Isigny caramels, which you can watch being made!

 Unusually for France, very little wine is produced here, instead cider and apple brandy are the local tipples.
 We can arrange for you to visit a distillery to see how calvados, the most famous local apple brandy, is made.